 The town was originally known as Monday’s Square for the Monday family who lived there.
 Over time, the name transformed into Mundys Corner.

 As a kid when I heard this town’s name, I thought it was named for nanny goats, but Nanty-Glo’s name also comes from the Welsh.
 Nant Y Glo means the “Ravine of Coal” in that language.

 This town takes its name from what went on there.
 Portage is the process of carrying cargo between two bodies of water.
 In this case, Portage connected both ends of the Pennsylvania Canal through the Allegheny mountains.

 You’d think this town’s name would have some Indian lore behind it, but it doesn’t.
 It comes from when a property owner there instructed those clearing the brush there to “scalp them level.”

 Warren Delano IV, the maternal uncle of U.S. President Franklin Delano Roosevelt, founded the town in 1892.
 It took its name from the Vinton Collier Company that operated six mines there.

-Written by Jane Lane Palko
+By Jane Lane Palko